swiftly-solution/swiftly_rank/README.md

 4. Push to the Branch
 5. Open a Pull Request

+### DONT USE THIS BRANCH

+* You shouldn't use this branch, this branch contains shit and unoptimized code.
+This is being used only for some tests.

 ### Have ideas/Found bugs? 💡
 Join [Swiftly Discord Server](https://swiftlycs2.net/discord) and send a message in the topic from `📕╎plugins-sharing` of this plugin!